yongcongwang/note/docs/Tools/shortcuts_to_move_faster_in_terminal.md

-# Shortcuts to move faster in terminal
+# Shortcuts to Move Faster in Terminal

 Nowdays we spend a lot of time in bash shell, typing long and complex commands.
 You can use the arrow keys `up/down/left/right` to move the cursor and select commands, but that's not so efficient.